 - And/ or Underlying medical conditions

-There are different tests of different areas like
+There are different tests for different areas like

 If suspected, your doctor might even ask for conducting tests on the male partner to have a proper picture of the fertility of the couple which includes testing of the semen sample.

-IVF is a process in which the sperms and the eggs of the parents are collected and then fertilized by sperm outside the body, in an embryology laboratory.
+In Vitro Fertilization (IVF): IVF is a process in which the sperm and the eggs of the parents are collected and then fertilized by sperm outside the body, in an embryology laboratory.
 Donor Eggs and/ or sperms can also be used if needed.